MostlyEmre/emres-list/README.md

 ##### ibis Styles Bangkok Sukhumvit 4

 Great Wi-Fi.
 24/7 lively location.
 Many laundry places available around the hotel with super affordable prices.
 Close to BTS.
 The only downside is the room doesn't have a chair but a stool with no back support.
 Maybe the management would provide a chair if you ask.
 I didn't.

+#### Pattaya

+##### Mercure Pattaya Ocean Resort

+The location of this hotel is a bit far from the center so prepare to walk.
+It has a Terminal21 shopping mall 10-minute walking distance but you have to cross the street which can be tricky as you have to jaywalk.
+The hotel is full of amenities and decent internet speeds yet on the lower side of the speed spectrum.
+This hotel's customer demographics are families with kids as it has a small waterpark.
+So it can be hectic sometimes.
+The room has a nice desk and a decent chair.
+I feel like the ibis Styles Bangkok Sukhumvit 4 was way better than this hotel in terms of cleanliness and location even though it's official star rating is 1 star lower.
+I stayed at this hotel for 6 nights and the price was 80 CAD for 1 night which is more than fair for a 4-star hotel.
+Overall, I don't recommend this hotel because of the location and the customer demographics.

+# Other hotels that don't fit the criteria

+## East Asia

+### Hong Kong

+#### AKI Hotel Hong Kong - MGallery Collection

+This was an interesting hotel, even though it is a 5-star hotel, it doesn't feel like it in terms of amenities, lobby and the rooms.
+The rooms have a vibe, and their design is highly opinionated.
+The outlets don't have converters so don't forget to bring your international adapter.
+The internet speed was decent around 70mbit but there were no tables, just a small surface that you can move around your bed.
+It is close to MRT, maybe a 5 minutes walk.
+There's a 7-11 nearby.
+I would say this hotel is not suitable for working from, but if you're on vacation, it's a good place to stay.
+I only stayed for 2 nights, and the price was around $260 CAD per night, on the pricey side.